 - Press Enter to Execute

-The SUM function is one of the most-used functions in MS Excel.
-The function is symbolised by =SUM.
-This function is used to add numbers or to find out the aggregate values of selected cells.
-Instead of writing commands for multiple cells, you can simply use the SUM formula and write the cell addresses along with it.
-Here is the syntax
+The SUM function is one of the commonly used functions in Microsoft Excel.
+Its purpose is to quickly add values from numbers or find their sum in selected cells.
+Instead of individually summing up multiple cells, use the SUM function and enter the cell range that needs to be calculated.

 For example, assume there are columns containing marks for students in math and science.
 You want to find the total marks scored by each student.